skoolkid/skoolkit/sphinx/source/commands.rst

 * ``Wrap`` - disassemble an instruction that wraps around the 64K boundary (``1``), or don't (``0``, the default)

+The ``Opcodes`` list is empty by default, but may contain any of the following hexadecimal opcode sequences:

+* ``ED70`` - IN F,(C)
+* ``ED71`` - OUT (C),0

+Note that assemblers may not recognise these instructions, so if your skool file contains any of them, care must be taken when using an assembler on the output of :ref:`skool2asm.py`.

 Configuration parameters must appear in a ``[sna2skool]`` section.
 For example, to make `sna2skool.py` generate hexadecimal skool files with a line width of 120 characters by default (without having to use the ``-H`` and ``-w`` options